 Disclaimer: I do not own any of the character from Stand By Me that were mentioned in this story, I only own Rebecca and any characters mentioned that are not in the movie or book.
 I am not making any profit out of this, it's only for mine, and maybe others enjoyment.
 Oh, the things I would do if I owned Ace...Also the girl in the story picture is Marty from Grease, I picture Rebecca as her.

 Warning: This story contains use of bad language (I know some people have a problem with guys swearing in front of girls in that time era, and from what my mum told me - she was fifteen in '59 - it happened.
-I also figure that the cobras have no problem with it lol).
+I also figure that the cobras have no problem with it.
+Rebecca also comes from a rough family.).
 Violence and scenes of sexual nature occur, you have been warned.